earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation07-apply-functions-r.md

 large amounts of data - particularly in a cloud or high performance computing environment.

-**3. They make your code just a bit faster** At the bottom of this lesson you'll see a quick benchmark test where we see whether the apply version of a for loop is faster or not.
-The apply functions do run a for loop in the background.
+**3. They make your code just a bit faster** At the bottom of this lesson you'll see a quick benchmark test where you see whether the `apply` version of a `for loop` is faster or not.
+The `apply` functions do run a `for loop` in the background.
 However they often do it in the C programming language (which is used to build R).
-This does make the apply functions a few milliseconds faster than regular for loops.
+This does make the `apply` functions a few milliseconds faster than regular for loops.
-However, this is not the main reason to use apply functions!
+However, this is not the main reason to use `apply` functions!